anngroong/podcasts/content/episode/229-artur-papyan-internet-censorship-laws-cyberthreats-cyberspying-armenia.md

 * What can you tell us about the Armenian government’s overt or covert programs to target citizens with tools such as Pegasus?
 * What is the difference between Pegasus and Predator?
 * How do you detect it?
 How do I check my phone?
-    * Note: the Amnesty page has good leads to DIY, but it is complicated; don’t expect your mom to help herself!
+    * Note: the Amnesty page has good leads to a DIY tool, but it is complicated; don’t expect your mom to help herself!

 Recently, the company Checkpoint released a [warning](https://research.checkpoint.com/2023/operation-silent-watch-desktop-surveillance-in-azerbaijan-and-armenia/) to users in Armenia about a new malware that is targeting users and apparently organized by a nation state actor.